ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 pd.Series([None, "one", "two"])
 ```

-Be aware that `None` is a python object, and in the above example, the
+Be aware that `None` is a Python object, and in the above example, the
 datatype of the series became 'object'.
 If we specify a datatype explicitly
 then Pandas will convert it to one of its representations:
 ```{code-cell}
 pd.Series([1.5,2.0,3, None], dtype="float")
 ```

-Be aware that `None` is a python object, and in the above example, the
+Be aware that `None` is a Python object, and in the above example, the
 datatype of the series became 'object'.
 If we specify a datatype explicitly
 then Pandas will convert it to one of its representations:
 ```{code-cell}